 {{ no_delimiter_array|stringformat:"%#v" }}

-Understanding these two special behaviors can help us accurately control data processing in template development, avoiding unnecessary errors.
+Understanding these two special behaviors can help us control data processing more accurately in template development, avoiding unnecessary errors.

-2. Q:make_listFilter is related tosplitWhat is the main difference of the filter when the separator is empty?A:make_listFilter designed specifically to split strings into arrays by each character, its behavior is more explicit, and it always splits by character, not affected by the delimiter parameter.splitThe same effect is shown when the delimiter is empty, but its core design is based on delimiters for splitting.
-Therefore, it is recommended to use it when character-level splitting is needed.make_listTo improve the readability and clarity of the code.
+make_listthe filter meetssplitWhat is the main difference of the filter when it is at an empty delimiter?A:make_listThe filter is designed specifically to split strings into arrays of characters, its behavior is more explicit, and it always splits according to characters, without being affected by the delimiter parameter.
+AndsplitWhen the delimiter is empty, it has the same effect, but its core design is based on delimiters for splitting.
+Therefore, it is recommended to use it for character-level splitting when neededmake_listTo improve code readability and clarity of intent.Q: When using

-3. Q: In usagesplitAfter the filter, how to determine if the returned result is an empty array?A: SincesplitWhen a delimiter is not present, it returns a single-element array containing the original string instead of an actual empty array, so it cannot be simply judged by the length of the array.
-If you need to confirm whether an actual 'split' has occurred (i.e., whether the original string contains at least one delimiter), you can combinecontainThe filter first checks if the delimiter exists in the original string, or if the length of the resulting array after splitting is greater than 1, or if its unique element is exactly the same as the original string.
+splitAfter the filter, how to judge whether the returned result is an empty array?A: BecausesplitWhen the delimiter does not exist, it returns an array containing the original string as a single element, rather than a true empty array, so you cannot simply determine whether the length of the array is zero.
+If you need to confirm that there has been an actual split (i.e., whether the original string contains at least one delimiter), you can combinecontainThe filter first checks if the delimiter exists in the original string, or if the length of the resulting array is greater than 1, or if its unique element is exactly the same as the original string.